How to Sell SEO to Local Businesses

 The move that works: lead with a free audit

-This flips the dynamic.
+This flips the conversation.
 Instead of "hire me and I'll help," it's "here are three specific problems costing you customers right now, and here's what fixing them looks like."
 That's a conversation, not a cold pitch.
-It's exactly why we built a prospect audit one-pager into RankAgent — you run a prospect's site and walk in with a branded sheet showing what's broken and what you'd fix first.
+It's exactly why we built a prospect audit one-pager into RankAgent.
+You run a prospect's site and walk in with a branded sheet showing what's broken and what you'd fix first.
 The same free scorecard everyone can run becomes your best sales tool.

 Speak outcomes, not jargon